Skip to content

 Blocked Messages and How To Retrieve Them

-If someone reaches out to you without your consent, you can prevent them from contacting you again.
+If someone texts you without your consent, you can prevent them from contacting you again.
 That option is called “Blocking.”
 Blocking someone makes it so that you won’t receive their messages even if they do text you.
-This can offer a lot of peace of mind in many scenarios where you don’t want to be contacted by someone for any reason.
+This can offer peace of mind when you don’t want to be contacted by someone (or a brand) for any reason.

-However, there are circumstances where retrieving those blocked messages may be very important for one reason or another.
+However, there are circumstances where retrieving those blocked messages may be important.
+For example, if you blocked a number by mistake, or if you change your mind eventually, recovering those could come in handy.
 While there aren’t always easy ways to retrieve blocked messages, it is sometimes possible.

 Here is how blocking works in terms of text messaging and how you can go about trying to retrieve them.
 Not all phones allow this, but here are the best things you can do to try.

-Fundamentally, blocking a smartphone feature allows the user to simply not receive messages from certain contacts or numbers.
+Fundamentally, message blocking in a smartphone refers to a feature that allows the user to simply not receive messages from certain numbers.
 It’s very helpful for enabling people to have peace of mind, without the intrusion of numbers they don’t want to hear from.
-It blocks both text messaging as well as calling, so the person who is doing the blocking will be able to rid themselves of unwanted contact entirely.
+It blocks both text messages and calls, so the person who is doing the blocking will be able to rid themselves of unwanted contact entirely.

 How Community Leaders can Block Numbers

 On Community, blocking works similarly.
-Just scroll to the person in the Community, and select the “Block” option.
+In the Campaigns tab, locate and click on the member you’d like to block and open their profile.
+Scroll to the bottom of the right panel, and select the “Block” option.
 This will make it so that that person can no longer send or receive messages.

 The Member will not receive an unsubscribe message, but they will show up as being blocked in the Leader’s Community app.
 This person will not be able to rejoin the Community they were blocked from.

-However, the Member is still subscribed to other Community phone numbers they’ve texted, and they can still join other Communities.
+However, the Member might still be subscribed to other Community phone numbers they’ve texted, and they can still join other Communities.

 How To Block Text Messages